 66. Paint Bright Walls

-Our apartment has a green living room, white kitchen with a bird mural and a grey bedroom.
+Our apartment has a green living room, white kitchen with a bird mural and a cool, grey bedroom.

 Simplicity is key, but rather than paint everything white add some splashes of color.